 Belize Summer Camp

 Ten Loyola New Orleans students are invited each year to participate in the Ignacio Volunteersummer camp in English-speaking Belize, Central America.
 The volunteers serve as teachers/coaches at the two-week day camp in the coastal town of Dangriga for approximately 250 local Belizean primary students.
-The camp offers academics in the mornings (arts& crafts/ English & math) and sports & games (basketball/ volleyball/ soceer) in the afternoons.
-The trip is a three-week (23 day) immersion experience
+The camp offers academics in the mornings (Arts & Crafts/ English & Math) and Sports & Games (Basketball/ Volleyball/ Soccer) in the afternoons.
+The trip is a three-week (21 day) immersion experience

-Volunteers will depart onand return on Before the camp begins, the group will spend five days experiencing the country of Belize, a land of rain forests, Mayan ruins, cayes, waterfalls, jaguars and wonderful people.
+Volunteers will depart onand return on Before the camp begins, the group will spend five days experiencing the country of Belize, a land of rain forests, Mayan ruins, cayes, waterfalls and wonderful people.

 The Ignacio Volunteer "Umadagu Lesceulana" summer camp in Belize was started in 1991 by Fr.
 Ted Dziak, SJ.
 Students from Boston College, Georgetown and St. George's College (in Jamaica) have served as teachers/ coaches over the years.
-This is the sixth year that Loyola University New Orleans students have participated in this program.
+This will be the eighth year that Loyola University New Orleans students have participated in this program.

 Classes are held each morning and sports and games are held each afternoon.
 Subject areas taught include Arts & Crafts, Reading & Writing, and Math.
 Afternoon sports include basketball, volleyball and football (soccer) and children's games for the youngest kids.

 Each Loyola student will pair off with a local Garifuna young person as a co-teacher.
-In Belize, our liaison is Gwen Garcia Gentles, who is the Camp co-principal and is a teacher at DeLille high school in Dangriga.
+In Belize, our liaison is Gwen Garcia, who is the Camp co-principal and is an administrator/ teacher at DeLille High School in Dangriga.

 The volunteers live in a community center called thebuilding, located right on the Caribbean Sea.
 The Garifuna co-teachers commute daily from their homes.
 The volunteers sleep on mats on the floor and eat meals together at the center.
 The Helpage is simple living.